Give2Peer/g2p-server-symfony/features/README.md

 quotas you might exceed, and subsequently get banned.

 You *can* of course run the whole suite, but don't do it too often.

+Hey
+---

+Q: It's unusual to test an API using Gherkin !
+Why ?
+A: _For some, I would not recommend it.
+But for that one, 5/5 would do again._